Vivienne Westwood: Books

 Westwood was also a noted author or co-author of books, such as Fashion in Art: The Second Empire and Impressionism, in which she explored the worlds of fashion and the arts and the links between them.

 Vivienne Westwood Opus 2008 limited edition was published for London Fashion Week 2008, documents Westwood's work and is also a unique work of art.
 The book measures 35.4 × 25.2 inches, weighs 44 lb, with a total limited edition of 900.
 There are 9 different covers and titles each numbered 1 to 100: manifesto, cockroach propaganda, pirate squiggle, propaganda eyes, I am expensive, AR-Vivienne Westwood, innocent, active resistance to propaganda and union jack.
 The Opus contains 97 large-format Polaroid photographs, each measuring 19.7 × 23.6 inches.
-The subjects include Westwood, her friends and models, including Naomi Campbell, Kate Moss, Jerry Hall, Georgina May-Jagger, the Duchess of York Sarah Ferguson, Tim Burton, Sir Bob Geldof, Jasmine Guinness, and Helena Bonham Carter.
+The subjects include Westwood, her friends and models, including Naomi Campbell, Kate Moss, Jerry Hall, Georgia May Jagger, the Sarah, Duchess of York, Tim Burton, Sir Bob Geldof, Jasmine Guinness, and Helena Bonham Carter.